 - Tested your app extensively for crashes and bugs.

-- Ensured your plugin description and image(s) are complete and accurate.
-Profanity in the name or description of your plugin is not accepted.
+- Ensured your plugin or widget description and image(s) are complete and accurate.
+Profanity in the name or description of your plugin or widget is not accepted.

 - Established a way for users to contact you for support.
-It's your responsibility to provide support for your plugin's users.
+It's your responsibility to provide support for your plugin and widget users.
 You can provide them with an email address, or a link to a website or help center.

-Warning: Any attempts to exploit the Plugins API (provide false information, plagiarism, deceitful manipulation of user files, or theft of data) will result in immediate removal.
-You will also be banned from publishing future plugins to the community.
+Warning: Any attempts to exploit the plugin or widget API (provide false information, plagiarism, deceitful manipulation of user files, or theft of data) will result in immediate removal.
+You will also be banned from publishing future plugins or widgets to the community.

-We want our users to feel confident that installing Figma plugins is safe and non-offensive.
+We want our users to feel confident that installing Figma plugins and widgets is safe and non-offensive.

-We will not allow any plugins that are aimed to be malicious or damaging to our users or their work.
+We will not allow any plugins or widgets that are aimed to be malicious or damaging to our users or their work.

-Authors may not share their Figma account or password information with other users or otherwise license, sell, transfer, or assign plugins.
+Authors may not share their Figma account or password information with other users or otherwise license, sell, transfer, or assign plugins or widgets.

 - Content that is offensive, insensitive, upsetting, or intended to disgust is not permitted.

-- Plugins can only leverage official plugin APIs and cannot require users to install separate packages that manipulate Figma on the Web or the Desktop App.
+- Plugins and widgets can only leverage official plugin APIs or widget APIs and cannot require users to install separate packages that manipulate Figma on the Web or the Desktop App.

 - Authors must be individuals on a Figma plan (Starter, Pro, Organization) or companies on the Figma Organization plan.
-Attempts to artificially represent a plugin author as a company may result in your plugin being rejected.
+Attempts to artificially represent a plugin or widget author as a company may result in your plugin or widget being rejected

 - Please ensure that your contact information is reliable for users in the event they have any questions, support issues, or feedback.

-- We allow plugins to direct users to a third party to allow for monetization.
-We reserve the right to reject plugins that attempt to monetize in poor taste.
+- We allow plugins and widgets to direct users to a third party to allow for monetization.
+We reserve the right to reject plugins and widgets that attempt to monetize in poor taste.

-- Plugins may not display ads to Figma users.
-Please do not insert advertisements into design files or present ads in the plugin UI.
+- Plugins and widgets may not display ads to Figma users.
+Please do not insert advertisements into design files or present ads in the plugin UI or widget UI.

-We want all of the plugins available to our community to be useful and valuable.
-If your plugin is trivial or intended to be creepy or uncomfortable, we may not approve it.
+We want all of the plugins and widgets available to our community to be useful and valuable.
+If your plugin or widget is trivial or intended to be creepy or uncomfortable, we may not approve it.

-- Please make sure your plugin is completed, functions as intended, and does not include temporary content.
-We will reject plugins that crash or have obvious bugs.
+- Please make sure your plugin or widget is completed, functions as intended, and does not include temporary content.
+We will reject plugins and widgets that crash or have obvious bugs.

-- We highly recommend matching your plugin to Figma's UI so we can create a seamless experience for our users.
+- We highly recommend matching your plugin or widget to Figma's UI so we can create a seamless experience for our users.

-- If there are any concerns with usability, or any other negative externalities, we may reject the plugin.
+- If there are any concerns with usability, or any other negative externalities, we may reject the plugin or widget.

-- If your plugin negatively impacts the overall performance or experience within Figma, we may reject it.
+- If your plugin or widget negatively impacts the overall performance or experience within Figma, we may reject it.
 An example of this would be a long-running background process.

-- Your plugin should deliver the appropriate notifications if the user is offline and your plugin cannot perform offline.
+- Your plugin or widget should deliver the appropriate notifications if the user is offline and your plugin or widget cannot perform offline.

-- Plugins that stop working or offer a low quality experience may be removed at any time.
+- Plugins and widgets that stop working or offer a low quality experience may be removed at any time.

-Plugins are expected to comply with the law.
-It is ultimately your responsibility to make sure that your plugin is not doing anything illegal.
+Plugins and widgets are expected to comply with the law and Figma’s policies.
+It is ultimately your responsibility to make sure that your plugin or widget is not doing anything illegal.
 You should consult with a lawyer if you are unsure about something.